WayneMRoseberry/WayneMRoseberry.github.io/_posts/2024-01-31-Flaky-product-design-choice-discovered-via-test-data-analysis.markdown

 way around it being to change the design, but in doing that we have to accept something else we might be giving up.

-As wrote more, I realized the more interesting point to make was in the exercise of testing prior to completion of product design decisions.
+As I wrote more, I took more interest in the prospective exercise of testing prior to completion of product design decisions.
 I had some working code, but not code sufficient to exercise the conditions described in this article.
 I knew the data structures, but these were data structure decisions I created